MarcoCrok/marcobucceri/content/about.md

 ---
 title: "About"
 ---
 Born in 1990, I grew up in a small, quiet seaside town in Sicily.
-At the age of two, I lost my mother, leaving my father with the full weight of the family on his shoulders, supported immensely by my aunt and older sister.
+At the age of two, I lost my mother, leaving my father with the full weight of the family on his shoulders, supported immensely by my aunt and older sisters.
 Despite the challenges, I had a peaceful upbringing, making my first friends at school and playing for the local football team.

 My journey into IT began around 1996 when my father brought home a strange gray metal box, a screen resembling a TV, and a couple of peripherals—a mouse and a keyboard.
 He set everything up on the desk, pressed the power button, and there it was—the magic of Windows 95.
 I was mesmerized.